Bell Tower of Saint Sophia Cathedral

 The Bell Tower of Saint Sophia Cathedral in Kyiv is a monument of Ukrainian architecture in the style of Ukrainian (Cossack) Baroque.
 It is one of the Ukrainian national symbols and symbols of the city of Kyiv.

 It was built in 1699–1706 at the expense of Hetman Ivan Mazepa.
 It was significantly rebuilt in 1744–1748 according to the design of Gottfried Johann Schädel, and in 1851–1852 the fourth tier was added according to the design of the diocesan architect Paul Sparro.
 The bell tower is vertically dominant in the Upper City or Old Kyiv.
 It is part of the National Reserve "Sophia of Kyiv."

 The tower has been listed as a UNESCO World Heritage Site under No. 527 (in the complex of monastic buildings of Saint Sophia).
-It is a monument of cultural heritage of national importance, protection number No. 1/2.
+It is a monument of cultural heritage of national significance.

 The height of the bell tower is 76 meters.

 Architecture

 Description

 The bell tower of St. Sophia Cathedral belongs to the tower type of structures, four-tiered.
 The base in the plan measures 20 by 14 m.
 The height is 76 m.
 In the direction from west to east, a passage passes through the bell tower.
 The first tier consists of cross walls with a thickness of 1.5 to 2 m, converging at right angles.
 It serves as a support for higher tiers, the wall thickness of which is smaller – presumably to reduce the load on the first one.
 In the first tier, vaulted arches overlap, while the upper three tiers do not have inter-storey overlappings.
 The tower consists of four corner pylons connected along the perimeter in the area where the tiers meet.